jenkinsdockerdemo/openshift-container-platform/docs/Lab05:IntegrationOfACRwithOpenShift.md

 ```
 <img src="../images/129openshift_cmnd.jpg"/>

-28. Once you have pushed the image to Azure Container Registry, click on **More services** on the left side of the menu on the dashboard.
+28. Once you have pushed the image to Azure Container Registry, go back to the browser tab where Azure portal is opened.
+Click on **More services** on the left side of the menu on the dashboard.
 <img src="../images/130az_moreservices.jpg"/>

 29. In the new blade that come up, search in the Filter box at the top “Container registries” and then Select **Container Registries** from the search result.